jimmielin/cs205-spring-20-final/docs/Memory-intensive.md

 ## Does STILT actually copy the MET data to every single node??

- Markup : * Follow How to run STILT on Cannon section for basic STILTS.
+  * Follow How to run STILT on Cannon section for basic STILTS.
-  *if (!require('devtools')) install.packages('devtools')
+   * if (!require('devtools')) install.packages('devtools')
-  *devtools::install_github('benfasoli/uataq')
-  *uataq::stilt_init('myproject')
+   * devtools::install_github('benfasoli/uataq')
+   * uataq::stilt_init('myproject')
-  *Option 3
+   * Option 3
+   * If you can’t install packages, make sure that you have
+* export R_LIBS_USER=$HOME/apps/R_version:$R_LIBS_USER
-  *If you can’t install packages, make sure that you have *export R_LIBS_USER=$HOME/apps/R_version:$R_LIBS_USER In the directory that you installed R (the one that you can see ‘myproject’), copy HundredReceptors.RData and past the file to that directory.
+* In the directory that you installed R (the one that you can see ‘myproject’), copy HundredReceptors.RData and past the file to that directory.
 For me, it is /n/holyscratch01/wofsy_lab/chulakadabba/
 This .RData has the lat/lon/altitude of all the receptors of interest (100 in total).
 You can read the .RData file easily by (i) run R, (ii) inside R, load(‘HundredReceptors.RData’), (iii) ls() [you would see receptors], (iv) type receptors [will see those 100 receptors].
 Inside ‘myproject’, there is a folder ‘r’.
 Inside the folder ‘r’, there is a script called “run_stilt.r”.
 Copy run_stilt_4_8_2020.r to the same folder as run_stilt.r.